Welcome to Snowdon

 Yr Wyddfa (Snowdon) attracts nearly 600,000 walkers a year (plus 140,000 travelling up by train) and is consequently one of the busiest mountains in the world.

-If you want to know more about the history of Yr Wyddfa (Snowdon) and how it has changed over the years, click on the ‘History of Snowdon’ tab.
+If you want to know more about the history of Yr Wyddfa (Snowdon) and how it has changed over the years, see our ‘History of Snowdon’ page.

-Academics now agree that ‘Eryri’ means ‘highlands’ (not ‘place of eagles’ as many used to say).
+Academics now agree that ‘Eryri’ means ‘highlands’ (not ‘place of eagles’ as many used to say – and still do).
 ‘Eryri’ derives from the word eryr, meaning ‘ridge, rise, upland region or highland’; this word is related to the Latin word oriri (‘to rise’) and its plural form is eryri.
 ‘Eryri’ therefore does not come from either eryr (eagle) or eira (snow), although somewhat similar, for the plural form of eryr is eryrod or eryron, not ‘eryri’.

 The park was established in 1951 and covers 827 square miles (2,140 km2).
 Nearly all the land in Snowdonia is privately owned, and this includes Snowdon itself.

 Snowdonia (as with all National Parks) has a clearly defined list of ‘special qualities’ which set out what makes the area special and unique.
 The first one refers to the “diverse, high quality landscapes and seascapes within a small geographic area, ranging from coast to rolling uplands, to rugged mountains for which Snowdonia is famed.”

 In 2019 Snowdonia was named the most beautiful National Park in Europe.

 The summit of Snowdon offers views over much of Snowdonia.